VatsalSy/gruvbox_custom_themes/README.md

 ## Theme Variants

-This collection includes four variants of the Gruvbox Dark theme:
+This collection includes five variants of the Gruvbox Dark theme:

 1. **High Contrast (Hard)** - Uses the darkest background (#1d2021) for maximum contrast
 2. **Medium** - Uses a balanced background (#282828) for comfortable viewing
 3. **Soft** - Uses a softer background (#32302f) for reduced eye strain
 4. **Anysphere Blend** - A fusion of Gruvbox structure with Cursor Dark Anysphere colors
+5. **Anysphere (High Contrast)** - Darker Anysphere variant with enhanced contrast
+6. **Anysphere (Highest Contrast, pop)** - Pure black variant for maximum visual impact

 All variants maintain the same high-quality syntax highlighting and specialized language support, differing in their background intensity and color schemes.